KyleShook/nextjs-skeleton-boilerplate/README.md

 # Next.js + Styled Components Skeleton Boilerplate

-I grew tired of setting up a simple project each time I wanted to build something so I made this boilerplate.
+I grew tired of setting up a project each time I wanted to build something new so I made this boilerplate.
 Very much a work in progress.

 ## **Includes:**